kalita278/SQL-Project/README.md

 **Q7.
 Write a query to display order_id and volume of the biggest order (in terms of volume) that can fit in carton id 10.**

+**Q8.
+Write a query to display customer id, customer full name, total quantity and total value (quantity*price) shipped where mode of payment is Cash and customer last name starts with 'G'.**

+**Q9.
+Write a query to display product_id, product_desc and total quantity of products which are sold together with product id 201 and are not shipped to city Bangalore and New Delhi.**

+**Q10.
+Write a query to display the order_id, customer_id and customer fullname, total quantity of products shipped for order ids which are even and shipped to address where pincode is not starting with "5".**